Vitamin K2 and Calcium Metabolism

 So next time you reach for your daily dose of vitamins, remember balancing out with ample amounts of each nutrient is critical.

-And if you're looking after your bone health with supplementations – don’t forget about your heart, too.
-Always ensure sufficient intake of Vitamin K2.
+And if you're looking after your bone health with supplementations, don’t forget about your heart, too.
+Always ensure sufficient intake of vitamin K2.

 Vitamin K2's Role in Preventing Soft Tissue Calcification

 Calcium is essential for our health, yet it must be located in the correct area.
 When calcium accumulates where it shouldn't, such as soft tissues like kidneys and arteries, we run into problems.
-Vitamin K2 steps in to help.

 How Vitamin K2 Protects Kidneys from Calcium Accumulation